Guilyard, Jeanine. "A Star is Reborn." La Voce, September 2019.

 Cone, Nathan.
 "After Wings, Hollywood's Wellman Rode The Rails For Beggars Of Life."
 Texas Public Radio, August 16, 2017.

--- "The recently recorded score by the Mont Alto Motion Picture Orchestra is often lovely and rarely distracting, and there are two commentaries, one favoring Ms. Brooks (by the founding director of the Louise Brooks Society) and another by William Wellman Jr. for balance." -- referenced in DVD review
+-- -- review of Beggars of Life DVD release, "The recently recorded score by the Mont Alto Motion Picture Orchestra is often lovely and rarely distracting, and there are two commentaries, one favoring Ms. Brooks (by the founding director of the Louise Brooks Society) and another by William Wellman Jr. for balance."

 Vlessing, Etan.
 "David Shepard, Silent Film Preservation Giant, Dies at 76."
 Hollywood Reporter, February 1, 2017.